 Recreational fishing or conservation of fish is often termed as a catch and release.
 Often when professional fishermen don’t find fish good enough to eat, too small or too big for use, they drop it back in the water body.
 However, it is as far as it could be from being a pastime.
 It leaves the fish severely stressed that it dies of shock.
 The hook is often ripped out of the fish’s throat, rendering severe damage to its guts and throat.
 The protective sheath of the fish’s body is also ruptured.
 You get the drift, right?
 The entire cycle is disrupted.

-Similarly, a salesperson, after making all the efforts on the B2B leads might realise it not to be worth pursuing.
-But until then, time and efforts are consumed.
+Similarly, a salesperson, after making all the efforts on the B2B leads might realize it not to be worth pursuing.
+But until then, time and effort are consumed.
 You have spent your resources on pursuing a lead that isn’t ‘capable’ to give you any business.
-You just need to drop them back the moment you realise the futility of this exercise- without, of course, hurting them.
+You just need to drop them back the moment you realize the futility of this exercise- without, of course, hurting them.
 Because don’t burn bridges, remember?

 As a salesperson, you can’t just escape from a situation.
-Amidst the meetings and relentless pursuing, you realise that the person is not authorised to make a decision.
+Amidst the meetings and relentless pursuing, you realize that the person is not authorized to make a decision.
 You can’t disappear.
 You need to have a proper exit strategy planned to bid your farewell in a manner that you could reach out next time if the need arises.

-In the absence of organised, structured and quality data, businesses can’t find winning solutions.
+In the absence of organized, structured, and quality data, businesses can’t find winning solutions.
 Data is pivotal.
 It might not be the big picture you are focusing on right now, but it is the palette, which decides how the big picture you are envisioning will look like.

 How do businesses get data?